-After The Last Jedi and its billion-dollar success story at the box office, it’d be perfectly understandable if the director wanted to take a break from blockbuster movies, considering how much of a time commitment they are.
+Coming out of The Last Jedi and its billion-dollar success story, the director would be forgiven for wanting to take a breather from blockbuster filmmaking and all of its many demands.
 But Johnson had other plans, and so too did Lucasfilm.

-Yes, as you’ve surely heard, the director’s supposed to be working with the studio on a totally new Star Wars trilogy set to feature original characters and therefore remain independent from that other trilogy in the works that’s coming to us from David Benioff and D.B.
+The result?
+A totally new Star Wars trilogy replete with original characters that will presumably exist in its own little corner of that galaxy far, far away – and therefore remain independent from the other trilogy in the works from David Benioff and D.B.
 Weiss, the current showrunners behind HBO’s Game of Thrones.
-But that’s just it.

 It’s still early days, of course, but already, the director’s beginning to tease the approach he’s taking, telling IGN in a recent interview that he’s attempting to hone in on what Star Wars really is.